-- Bilingual Education Certification (Grades 1 -8).
+- 1. Bilingual Education Certification [Grades l-8).
 This requires proficiency in English and Spanish, and permits a student to teach in a bilingual classroom in grades 1 through 8.
 Requirements are included under the College of Humanities and Fine Arts. - 2.
 Early Childhood Education (Prekindergarten through Grade 6).
 This permits a student to teach in a prekindergarten or kindergarten classroom (in addition to grades one through six in a "regular" classroom). - 3.
-Generic Special Education (Prekindergarten through Grade 6).
-This permits a student to teach prekindergarten through grade 12 in special education (in addition to grades one through six in a "regular" classroom). - 4.
-Reading Specialization with an ESL Endorsement (Grades 1-8).
+Reading and Generic Special Education.
+This permits a student to teach prekindergarten through grade 12 in special education and reading in grades 6 through 8 (in addition to grades one through six in a "regular" classroom]. - 4.
+Reading and ESL (English as a Second Language) Endorsement (Grades 1-8).
 This permits a student to teach reading or ESL in grades 1-8 (in addition to grades one through six in a "regular" classroom).

-5. A Teaching Field Area (Grades 1 -8).
+5. A Teaching Field Area (Grades 1-8).
 This permits a student to teach grades 6-8 in the teaching field area (in addition to grades one through six in a "regular" classroom).
 It requires completion of a second major chosen from one of the following fields:

 All-level Kinetics French

 Art History

 Bilingual Education Mathematics

-Biology Reading
+Biology Reading and Generic Special Education

 Communications Spanish

 English